anty-filidor/network_diffusion/docs/source/examples/simulator_example.rst

 Performing simulations
 ======================

-How the simulator works?
+How does the simulator work?
 ______________________________
-Simulator is a class that allows to perform previously designed experiment.
-To run it we need a network (multilayer or temporal, note that it can as well have one layer) and a corresponding model.
-After the experiment is completed, user is able to see results in form of report and visualisation of global states of the nodes.
+The simulator is a class that allows previously designed experiments to be executed.
+To run it, we need a network (multilayer or temporal; it may have single layer as well) and a corresponding model.
+After the experiment is completed, the user can view the results as a report and a visualisation of the actor states.

-In a following example we will consider a custom SIR~UA model, i.e. spreading of two processes in separate layers but dependent on each other:
+The following example considers a custom SIR~UA model: the spread of two processes in separate layers that are dependent on each other.
-* "contagion" process with states S (suspected), I (infecetd), R (removed),
+* "contagion" process with states S (suspected), I (infected), R (removed),
 * "awareness" process with states U (unaware), A (aware).
-The possible transitions can be desctibed on a following graph:
+The possible transitions can be described by the following graph:

 .. code-block:: text